AVShankar/bookmark/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

 If you would like to add a new bookmark, you can simply click on the ```Add new``` button to get the form, and just paste the URL, tags.
-App will get title, image and description for the url you paste
+App will get title, image and description for the url you pasted

 ![Image of Yaktocat](https://github.com/AVShankar/bookmark/blob/master/Screenshots/form.png)